 What is Purple Carrot?

 Meal and grocery delivery services have seen a surge in demand during the coronavirus pandemic.
-Over this time frame, I was given the opportunity to try Purple Carrot, a vegan meal delivery service.
+Over this time frame, I was offered the chance to try Purple Carrot, a vegan meal delivery service.

-Purple Carrot emphasizes the benefits of a plant-based diet on their website, stating that “a plant-based diet is the only diet scientifically proven to improve or reverse chronic disease.”
+Purple Carrot emphasizes the benefits of a plant-based diet, stating that “a plant-based diet is the only diet scientifically proven to improve or reverse chronic disease.”
 Purple Carrot also highlights the environmental benefit of consuming a plant-based diet.

-With the overwhelming options of meal delivery services available, Purple Carrot stands out because of their focus on health.
+With the overwhelming options of meal delivery services available, Purple Carrot stands out because of its focus on health.
 The company is committed to providing convenient, flavorful meals packed with nutrients.